Agave stricta

 Agave stricta, the hedgehog agave, is a species of flowering plant in the family Asparagaceae, native to Puebla and Oaxaca in Southern Mexico.
 Growing to 50 cm tall, it is an evergreen succulent with rosettes of narrow spiny leaves producing erect racemes, 2 m long, of reddish purple flowers in summer.
 The foliage may develop a red tinge in the summer.
-The plant is also known to produce pincushion-like offsets as it grows.

 The Latin specific epithet stricta means erect, or upright.